hsando20/Human-Centered-Computing/FrontEnd and Backend with JS/backend/README.md

 # ENV FILE SETTINGS

 ## Create a .ENV file IF YOU DONT CREATE IT IT WOULD NOT RUN

+##.ENV FILE STORES THE SETTINGS FOR MONGODB DATABASE

 The file has the have the follwoing

 //Connecting to database